ankowals/saf/README.md

 We follow BDD apporach.
+Reason is very simple.
+It is usually much easier for testers to write automated tests (following Gherking principles).
+In large projects (with large and separate teams of testers, analysts, devs) BDD main adventage so called common language to describe sytsem behaviours can be rarely seen but it is still giving testers the benefit of simpler tests implementation.

 Tests are called Scenarios.
 They are grouped in Features.

-Features act as containers from Scenarios.
+Features act as containers for Scenarios.

 We try to keep 1 Feature per 1 file.